Traadh/bittrex/README.md

-# An interface to the Bittrex REST API for Smalltalk (initially Pharo).
+# A Pharo/Smalltalk interface to the Bittrex API.

 The Bittrex API interface is implemented as a Command Pattern, a class per entrypoint.